Home > Bletchley Park

-At one time TNMOC was integrated in the main Bletchley Park code-breaking site with the entrance ticket giving access to both, and the code-breaking guided tours reaching a climax with a visit to the Colossus rebuild by TNMOC.
+Side by side on the same site, at one time TNMOC was integrated in the main Bletchley Park code-breaking site with the entrance ticket giving access to both, and the code-breaking guided tours reaching a climax with a visit to the Colossus rebuild by TNMOC.

 As well as the rebuilds, TNMOC has displays of vintage calculators, vintage computers, and some hands-on working early personal computers.

 A group of visitors to Bletchley Park listen attentively to their tour guide in front of the Mansion.

 In 1938, with signs that a war was getting closer, the Bletchley Park estate was bought by Sir Hugh Sinclair, the Director of Naval Intelligence and the founder of the Government Code and Cypher School (GCCS).
 In August 1939 members of the GCCS started to arrive at Bletchley Park and occupied rooms in the Mansion.
 Their task was to intercept and decipher coded radio messages sent by the Axis powers (Germany, Italy, and Japan) in the forthcoming war.

 Bletchley Park was a suitable location for this work since it lies on the outskirts of Bletchley, then a small country town safely 40 miles north of London, at the junction of a main railway route to the north and the cross-country line linking Cambridge and Oxford Universities.